 The Best Nerf Gun

 We put 22 of the best Nerf guns to the test.
 Our goal: Find out which ones are the most accurate and easiest to master.
-After hours of target practice, we found five blaster that were easy to shoot and reload every time.
+After hours of target practice, we found five blasters that were easy to shoot and reload every time.
 The choice comes down to what you value most in battle: stealth or fire-power.

 This handgun-style blaster was the most accurate we tested.
 It's on the smaller side, but that makes it portable — especially when paired with its dart-holding holster ($15).

 N-Strike Elite Jolt Blaster

 An even smaller pistol that fits in the palm of your hand.
 It wasn’t as accurate as the Sidestrike but it is just as powerful ($5).

 This fully-automatic machine gun rains 25 darts in seconds.
-Its batteries makes it heavier, but it's still relatively quiet ($50).
+Its batteries make it heavier, but it's still relatively quiet ($50).

 The 5 Best Nerf Guns